blepping/ComfyUI-bleh/README.md

 This is basically the same as chaining a bunch of samplers together and manually setting the start/end steps.

 **Note**: Even though the `dpmpp_2m` insane chain sampler node has `steps=1` it will run for five steps.
 This is because the requirement of fifteen total steps must be fulfilled and... you can't really sample stuff without a sampler.
 Also note progress might be a little weird splitting sampling up like this.

+### BlehForceSeedSampler

+Currently, the way ComfyUI's advanced and custom samplers work is if you turn off `add_noise` _no_ global RNG seed gets set.
+Samplers like `euler_a` use this (SDE samplers use a different RNG method and aren't subject to this issue).
+Anyway, the upshot is you will get a different generation every time regardless of what the seed is set to.
+This node simply wraps another sampler and ensures that the seed gets set.